-I would like to invite you to the 8th International Conference on Ageing and Spirituality to be held in Canberra 27-30 October 2019.
+Thank-you to those who attended the 8th International Conference on Ageing and Spirituality which was held in Canberra 27-30 October 2019.

-The theme of the conference is 'Changing cultures of Ageing and Spirituality.'
-We have invited international and local speakers to address this theme with pre-conference workshops and 3 days of conference.
+The theme of the conference was 'Changing cultures of Ageing and Spirituality.'
+We invited international and local speakers to address this theme with pre-conference workshops and 3 days of conference.

 Professor Bruce A. Stevens

 Director of CAPS (Colloquium for Ageing Perspectives and Spirituality)